Jonah

-Although the creature that swallowed Jonah is often depicted in art and culture as a whale, the Hebrew text uses the phrase dag gadol, which means "big fish".
-In the seventeenth and early eighteenth centuries, the species of the fish that swallowed Jonah was the subject of speculation by naturalists, who interpreted the story as an account of a historical incident.
-Some modern scholars of folklore, on the other hand, note similarities between Jonah and other legendary religious and mythical figures, specifically Gilgamesh and the Greek hero Jason.
+Although the creature that swallowed Jonah is often depicted in art and culture as a whale, the Hebrew text uses the phrase "large fish".
+In the 17th century and early 18th century, the species of the fish that swallowed Jonah was the subject of speculation by naturalists, who interpreted the story as an account of a historical incident.
+Some modern scholars of folklore, on the other hand, note similarities between Jonah and other legendary religious figures, like the Indian yogi Matsyendranatha "Lord of the Fishes", the Sumerian king Gilgamesh, and the Greek hero Jason.

 Book of Jonah

-Jonah is the central character in the Book of Jonah, in which God commands him to go to the city of Nineveh to prophesy against it "for their great wickedness is come up before me," but Jonah instead attempts to flee from "the presence of the Lord" by going to Jaffa (sometimes transliterated as Joppa or Joppe).
+Jonah is the central character in the Book of Jonah, in which God commands him to go to the city of Nineveh to prophesy against it "for their great wickedness is come up before me", but Jonah instead attempts to flee from "the presence of the Lord" by going to Jaffa (sometimes transliterated as Joppa or Joppe).
 He sets sail for Tarshish.
 A huge storm arises and the sailors, realizing that it is no ordinary storm, cast lots and discover that Jonah is to blame.
 Jonah admits this and says that if he is thrown overboard, the storm will cease.
 The sailors refuse to do this and continue rowing, but all their efforts fail, and they eventually throw Jonah overboard.
 As a result, the storm calms and the sailors offer sacrifices to God.

 After being cast from the ship, Jonah is swallowed by a large fish, within the belly of which he remains for three days and three nights.
 While in the great fish, Jonah prays to God in his affliction and commits to giving thanks and to paying what he has vowed.
 God commands the fish to vomit Jonah out.

 God again commands Jonah to travel to Nineveh and prophesy to its inhabitants.
 This time he travels there and enters the city, crying, "In forty days Nineveh shall be overthrown."
 After Jonah has walked across Nineveh, the people begin to believe his word and proclaim a fast.
-The king of Nineveh puts on sackcloth and sits in ashes, making a proclamation which decrees fasting, the wearing of sackcloth, prayer, and repentance.
+The king of Nineveh puts on sackcloth and sits in ashes, making a proclamation which decrees fasting, the wearing of sackcloth, prayer and repentance.
 God sees their repentant hearts and spares the city at that time.
-The entire city is humbled and broken, with the people (and even the animals) wearing sackcloth and ashes.
+The entire city is humbled and broken, with the people (and even the livestock) wearing sackcloth and ashes.

 Displeased by this, Jonah refers to his earlier flight to Tarshish while asserting that, since God is merciful, it was inevitable that God would turn from the threatened calamities.
 He leaves the city and makes a shelter, waiting to see whether or not the city will be destroyed.
 God causes a plant (in Hebrew a kikayon) to grow over Jonah's shelter to give him some shade from the sun.
 Later, God causes a worm to bite the plant's root and it withers.
 Jonah, exposed to the full force of the sun, becomes faint and pleads for God to kill him.